St. Louis Sex Crime Attorney

 Attorney Mark Hammer

-Before he was a defense attorney, Attorney Mark Hammer spent over 10 years as a prosecutor.
+Before he was a defense lawyer, Attorney Mark Hammer spent over 10 years as a prosecutor.
 This experience allows him to anticipate the actions of the "other side," and break down their case before they have the chance to respond.
-Since leaving his position as a prosecuting attorney, Mr. Hammer has devoted his career to criminal defense litigation.
+Since leaving his position as a prosecuting lawyer, Mr. Hammer has devoted his career to criminal defense litigation.
 He is a member of many prestigious legal organizations such as the American Bar Association and "Master of the Bench" with the Theodore McMillian American Inn of Court.
 His driving passion is defending the accused.

 Attorney Nicole Chiravollatti